 You get the point.
 The goal here is to understand your fundamental motivations for emulating your role model and how deeply these changes can go.

 3. How Do You Make This Change Every Day?

-The number one mistake we making in setting goals is we make our goals TOO BIG
+The number one mistake we make in setting goals is we make our goals TOO BIG.

 This same mindset is critical to creating change in your life.
 Just say for one of your role models, you want to emulate Gary Vaynerchuk’s hustle because you’re undisciplined and don’t get enough done?

 Figure out what you can do each and every day to create discipline: